Fabricatable-Machines/2026-meetup/README.md

 ### The program *(WIP)*

 **Sunday, Janaury 18th**
-- 10.00-11.00: A tour of Fellesverkstedet, one of the worlds most comprehensive independent Fab Labs
+- **10.00-11.00:** A tour of Fellesverkstedet, one of the worlds most comprehensive independent Fab Labs, with general manager Graham Hayward.
-- 11.00-11.15: A short walk to bitraf, an independent makerspace in Oslo
+- **11.00-11.15:** A short walk to bitraf, an independent makerspace in Oslo.
-- 11.30-12.30: A tour of bitraf and a demo of the latest Fabricatable Machines project
+- **11.30-12.30:** A tour of bitraf and a demo of the latest Fabricatable Machines project, with Jens Dyvik.
-- 12:30-13.30: Lunch
+- **12:30-13.30:** Lunch.
-- 13:30-18.00: A collaborative workshop on Fab 2.0, or continuation of projects started at the Fab Lab Lyngen bootcamp.
+- **13:30-18.00:** A collaborative workshop on Fab 2.0, or continuation of projects started at the Fab Lab Lyngen bootcamp.
 Hosted at bitraf.
-- 18:00-20.00: Dinner and hangout at bitraf
+- **18:00-20.00:** Dinner and hangout at bitraf.

 **Monday, Janauary 19th**